Skip to content

 Traffic safety deserves our undivided attention, especially for communities hurt by previous transportation decisions.
 The biggest toll has been on people of color and people with lower incomes.
 A daily activity should not be a life-or-death situation.

-Locations with household income of less than $50,000 a year were nearly twice as likely to be sites where people are struck and killed by a vehicle compared to locations with income greater than $50,000.
+Locations with lower household incomes were 52% more likely to be areas where people are struck and killed by a vehicle compared to locations with higher household incomes.

 We know it will take urgent action to make our roads safer for everyone, but we can’t do it alone.
 We need your help.